Hiroreco/enreco-archive/recap-data/chapter2/day7/edges/raora-liz-c2d7.md

 Her gestures were met not with warmth, but with blank stares.
 Tilted heads.
 Awkward silences.
 Roa's feelings, no matter how loud or heartfelt, simply didn’t reach her.

-Because within the Scarlet Knight’s heart… there was already [someone else](https://www.youtube.com/live/m2OG5auudrQ?si=Cgu4CvT-TAqFRUmK&t=4815).
+Because within the Scarlet Knight’s heart... there was already [someone else](https://www.youtube.com/live/m2OG5auudrQ?si=Cgu4CvT-TAqFRUmK&t=4815).

 And for all the affection Roa tried to give, the only response she received was quiet confusion—never recognition.
 Never understanding.